 The Federal Emergency Management Agency recommended that residents and visitors in the Northeast stock up on clean water and non-perishable foods and prepare for “intense cold.”

 Utilities from New Jersey to Massachusetts similarly urged customers to build up enough supplies to endure long blackouts.
-Blizzards and ice storms block roads, impeding repair crews, Public Service Enterprise Group (PEG)’s PSE&G utility in New Jersey said in a statement.
+Blizzards and ice storms block roads, impeding repair crews, Public Service Enterprise Group (PEG:US)’s PSE&G utility in New Jersey said in a statement.

 “Depending on the severity of the storm, the outage could last for one to three days,” Kristine Snodgrass, a spokeswoman for the company, said yesterday in an e-mail.

 Connecticut Light & Power, a unit of Northeast Utilities (NU:US) and that state’s largest utility, hasn’t estimated low long blackouts may last, Tricia Taskey Modifica, a spokeswoman, said yesterday in an interview.

 Connecticut’s power utilities predict the snowstorm will knock out service to 10 percent of customers, state Governor Dannel Malloy said during a news briefing yesterday.
 Government offices will be open today, he said.

 “We are presuming that we will be open at the moment,” Malloy said.
 “We’re also presuming that we’ll have early dismissal.”

 Boston utility NStar, another Northeast Utilities unit, is moving crews, trucks and replacement poles and wires to Cape Cod and the island of Martha’s Vineyard expecting travel will be difficult today, Michael Durand, a spokesman, said in a message yesterday.
 It has ordered electrical line crews and tree- trimmers from six states including Wisconsin and Georgia, he said.